-Update from 30.08.2021: Two more projects have been supported by the BMVI production funding since the beginning of July.
+Update from August 30, 2021: Two more projects have been supported by the BMVI production funding since the beginning of July.
 You already got to know one of the two projects in our Newsflash.
 The amount of funding increases to 10.492.484 Euro.
-Thus, the now 15 projects together have received a funding of over ten million euros, for which we congratulate!
+Thus, the now 15 projects together have received a funding of over ten million euros.

 How to get production funding

 To fund a project of one’s own, support can be requested through production funding.
 For each year, the BMVI provides 50,000,000 euros in funding here according to its budget.
 This amount is also reflected in the new funding method, production funding: Now larger projects can also be funded – with sums in the six- or even eight-digit range.
 The previous funding via de-minimis, for smaller and medium-sized projects, has been completed in this regard.
 The money from the production funding is intended to make German games more competitive internationally.
 Furthermore, the number of German computer game developments should continue to increase.

 Requirements for possible support are a German location of the developer studio, a corporation in the form of UG, GmbH or AG and the object of support as a prototype or production of a computer game whose development has not yet begun.
 The production funding is a non-repayable grant, which amounts to a maximum of 50% of the development costs.
 All detailed information on how to apply for the production grant can be found here.
 It’s worth taking a look: “The first projects were launched at the beginning of December 2020.
 We look forward to receiving further applications!”, says Federal Minister Scheuer.

 Now we would like to present you the Bavarian games that have received a production funding approval within the framework of the large-volume computer games funding from the federal government.
 Congratulations!